OpenDroneMap/ClusterODM/README.md

 sinfo
 ```

-Run the following commands to schedule using the SLURM script:
+Run the following command to schedule using the SLURM script:

 ```
 sbatch sample.slurm